 Aristotle argues that the capacity to act and the capacity to be acted upon are, in a way, one potency, and then adds that in another way it is differentiated by its location.
 He puts the first point this way: “There is a sense in which the potency of acting and being acted upon is one (since something is potential both by means of its own potency to be acted upon, and by something else’s potency to be acted upon by it)” (Met.
-IX.1 1046a21).
+IX.1 1046a20-21).
 The primary capacity is for such bodies to be heated by one another.
 The power of heating is the capacity of bodies to be heated by one another.
 Things belong to the same domain of changes, say, having heat or location, because they are all able to be affected in that particular way.
 In this way, separate things have the same potency.
-This is what makes all agent-patient relationships possible: for bodily agency to be possible, at all, the agent must be able to be affected in the way it affects them.35 This means that potency, too, like all sources, is not constituted by agency, or even by an agent-patient relationship.36 The relationship between beings that distinguishes potency is constituted through two things having the same potency to be affected.
+This is what makes all agent-patient relationships possible: for bodily agency to be possible at all, the agent must be able to be affected in the way it affects the patient.35 This means that potency, too, like all sources, is not constituted by agency, or even by an agent-patient relationship.36 The relationship between beings that distinguishes potency is constituted through two things having the same potency to be affected.
 The problem with having a bull in a pottery shop is that the bull and the pottery are both bodily things that can be moved by one another.
 House-building can happen only because the builder’s body can be moved by the construction materials, and those materials by his body.
-While he is building, the builder may not be moved insofar as he is a builder, but his hands and body must be movable for other things to be moved by them, that is, they must be bodily things to move anything else bodily (with the exception of things that move without being affected, e.g., by being desired).
+While he is building, the builder may not be moved insofar as he is a builder, but his hands and body must be movable for other things to be moved by them, that is, they must be bodily things to move anything else bodily.
+Of course, Aristotle argues that there are things that move without being affected, for example, things that are desired.

-Aristotle’s point here is another reason to resist the Extinction Hypothesis, the idea that, for example, a hot stone loses its ability to be heated when it gets hot.
-The first reason we examined, in chapter 2, was that potencies extend beyond what is actively the case (Phys.
-III.1 201a19–23), and are therefore always open to being affected, even in the ways that they are currently affecting other things.
-Aristotle’s point here, by contrast, is that an agent has the ability to be affected in precisely the way that it actively is, for example, a hot stone retains the ability for its heat to be changed, and this connects its capacity to other things and gives it the ability to heat them up.37 When the temperature of two things reaches equilibrium, they still both have the capacity to be heated or cooled.
-This means that when heating stops, it is not the capacity to be heated which has vanished, but the activity of heating, because the activity of being hot, i.e., that one thing is hotter than the other, is no longer there.
+Aristotle’s point here is another reason to resist the Extinction Hypothesis (the idea that, for example, a hot stone loses its ability to be heated when it gets hot).
+The first reason we examined was that potencies extend beyond what is actively the case (Phys.
+III.1 201a19-27, see “Potency extends…” in chapter 2), and are therefore always open to being affected, even in the ways that they are currently affecting other things.
+Aristotle’s point here in Met.
+IX.1 1046a20-21, by contrast, is that an agent has the ability to be affected in precisely the way that it actively is, for example, a hot stone retains the ability for its heat to be changed, and this connects its capacity to other things and gives it the ability to heat them up.37 When the temperature of two things reaches equilibrium, they still both have the capacity to be heated or cooled.
+This means that when heating stops, it is not the capacity to be heated which has vanished, but the activity of heating, because the activity of being hot, namely, that one thing is hotter than the other, is no longer there.

 Potency in this sense is shared; it cannot be isolated in a particular being, and marks out a way that many things are one.
 This positive nature of potency—that a thing is potent because of a way it is the same or one with others—shows that potency is, but is not itself a being, because it is one thing in two beings.38